A continuous symmetry breaking measure for finite clusters using Jensen-Shannon divergence: Availability of code

 \section{Availability of code}

-The code for calculating the SBM is available as a Python-based open package in the following repository: \url{https://github.com/diffpy/diffpy.sbm}.
-The package is user-friendly, and detailed instructions for calculating the SBM for any finite cluster are provided in the repository’s README.
-Users can easily define their own finite clusters, or if working with crystals, the package supports importing unit cell data from a CIF file.
-Once the finite cluster is defined, you can apply distortions and calculate the SBM for various symmetry operations, such as rotation, reflection, inversion, and more.
+The software code used to produce the results shown in this paper, including the implementation of the SBM algorithms, is publicly accessible at the GitHub repository: \url{https://github.com/lanikaling/SymmetryBreakingMeasure}.
+This repository contains detailed instructions for calculating the SBM for general finite clusters.
+Users can manually define their own finite clusters or import unit cell data directly from a CIF file.
+The code supports applying distortions and calculating the SBM for various symmetry operations, such as rotation, reflection, and inversion.
+Furthermore, we plan to eventually integrate this functionality into the DiffPy organization as a dedicated package (\url{https://github.com/diffpy/diffpy.sbm}) to provide a standardized open-source distribution in the future.

-Additionally, the code used to produce the results shown in this paper is publicly accessible at the GitHub repository: \url{https://github.com/lanikaling/SymmetryBreakingMeasure}, allowing readers to replicate the results or use it as a reference for their own work.